stain/ro-crate-paper/manuscript.md

 As a set of best practice recommendations, developed by an open and broad community, RO-Crate shows how to use "just enough" Linked Data standards in a consistent way, with structured metadata using a rich base vocabulary that can cover general-purpose contextual relations, whilst retaining extensibility to domain- and application-specific uses.

 The adoption of simple web technologies in the RO-Crate specification has helped a rapid development of a wide variety of supporting open source tools and libraries.
 RO-Crate fits into the larger landscape of open scholarly communication and FAIR Digital Object infrastructure, and can be  integrated into data repository platforms.
 RO-Crate can be applied as a data/metadata exchange mechanism, assist in long-term archival preservation of metadata and data, or simply used at small-scale by individual researchers.
 Thanks to its strong community support, new and improved profiles and tools are continuously added to the RO-Crate tooling landscape, making it easier for adopters to find examples and support for their own use case.

+As a collaborative effort, the RO-Crate future work is lead by the community around it.
+We currently plan on further outreach, building training material and maturing the reference implementation libraries.
+In addition, we are exploring ways to support some entity types requested by users, e.g. workflow runs or containers, which do not have a good match in schema.org.
+Such support could be added, for instance, by integrating other vocabularies or having separated (but linked) metadata files.
+Furthermore, we want to better understand how the community uses RO-crates in practice and how it contrast with other related efforts as that will help us improve our specification and tools.
+We plan to gather feedback via user studies either with the Linked Open Data community or as part of EOSC Bring-your-own-Data training events.

 # Acknowledgements